Spomega/plentylog/README.md

 Note:
  Remember to close the logger by calling logger.CloseAll() after you are done with logging to ensure all logs are flushed to the output drivers.Especially when using the file drivers.

+## Contributing
+Please feel free to submit issues, fork the repository and send pull requests!